atsb/Doom64EX-Plus/README.md

 * Port to the C Programming Language like the original game
 * Support for C89 and C99
 * Support for higher resolutions including 21:9
-* More platforms support including Raspberry PI 3, FreeBSD, OpenBSD, Nintendo Switch(WIP), Playstation Vita and Microsoft Xbox.
+* More platforms support including Raspberry PI 3, FreeBSD, OpenBSD, Nintendo Switch(WIP), Playstation Vita(WIP) and Microsoft Xbox(WIP).
 * Better performance (especially when compared to Nightdive Studios' official version (which is slow as hell)
 * Messages for discovering secret areas
 * Support of MAP slots up to MAP40